dataset-ninja/vehicle-wheel-detection/README.md

 # Vehicle Wheel Detection | Axle Detection

-Vehicle Wheel Detection is a dataset for object detection tasks.
+Vehicle Wheel Detection is a dataset for object detection task.